Focus Meetings for Pesticide Registration Review

 For example, having a good understanding of a use pattern could reduce or eliminate our need for certain data or preclude the use of overly conservative assumptions that will lead to rework later in the process.
 We anticipate that in many circumstances, the registrant will be required to submit revised labels before we can eliminate identified data needs or conservative assumptions.

 There are many circumstances in which a focus meeting may be valuable to the registrant.
 If the directions for use on a pesticide product label are vague and our very conservative assumptions will lead to extensive data requirements, a focus meeting would be a good opportunity for the registrant to explain how the product is used.
 The EPA chemical review team and the registrant could then work together to modify the directions for use before preparation of the risk assessment.

 Even in circumstances where labels are clear and the risk assessments are current with minimal uncertainty, a focus meeting may be warranted.
 For example, a meeting focusing on potential changes in benefits could present an opportunity to obtain updated benefit information and/or early mitigation.

 Focus meetings also provide an opportunity for registrants to identify likely Endangered Species Act issues.
 As a result, consultation packages sent to the U.S. Fish and Wildlife Service and the National Marine Fisheries Service could be more limited in scope and could contain fewer federally listed species on which to consult.

 To sum up, registrants can benefit from focus meetings through increased efficiency of the risk assessment process.
 When we have all the available information:

-- we may need to require less data and
+- We may need to require less data.

 Should a registrant decide to submit data, we encourage them to do so electronically.
 Read more about electronic submissions.